Kernix13/markdown-cheatsheet/README.md

 [^1]: This is footnote number one.
 [^2]: Here is the second footnote.

+### At mentions

+At mentions do not seem to work as links.
+This is an at mention test:

+@Kernix13: Hello.
+This does not work in a markdown file, but it does create a link in Issues and PRs, and maybe in other areas as well.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>